puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_vmware.markdown

     message> in ~/.fog
     err: Try 'puppet help node_vmware list' for usage

-Confirm you've specified the right vSphere host in your `.fog` configuration file and then add the following option with the public key hash that is returned to your `.fog` file:
+Confirm that you are communicating with a trusted vSphere server by checking the hostname in your `~/.fog` file, then add the hash to your `.fog` file as follows:

-    :vsphere_expected_pubkey_hash:431dd5d0412aab11b14178290d9fcc5acb041d37f90f36f888de0cebfffff0a8
+    :vsphere_expected_pubkey_hash: 431dd5d0412aab11b14178290d9fcc5acb041d37f90f36f888de0cebfffff0a8

 Now we can run the `puppet node_vmware list` command and see a list of our existing virtual machines: